 "A few stones only remain.
 The rest, including the cromleac, have been displaced or removed by raising gravel."

 "Only two stones half buried in a pit are now visible."

-"This was a double circle, about 40 feet in diameter, but a portion of the outer one has been destroyed to raise gravel—17 stones only remaining.
+"This was a double circle, about forty feet in diameter, but a portion of the outer one has been destroyed to raise gravel—seventeen stones only remaining.
 The cromleac is ruined.
 Human bones were found within it by Roger Walker."

-One of the first objects turned up was the bulbous portion of an instrument, almost the whole of which was afterwards discovered, formed of cetaceous bone, and nearly two feet long, which Col. Wood-Martin regards as a sword or stabbing rapier.
+One of the first objects turned up was the bulbous portion of an instrument, almost the whole of which was afterwards discovered, formed of cetaceous bone, and nearly two feet long, which Colonel Wood-Martin regards as a sword or stabbing rapier.
 A fragment of a second, but much smaller, dagger-like instrument was also found, and three blackened portions of a third.
-It is to be compared with a shuttle of whalebone figured in Boyesen's "Hist. of Norway," and Col. Wood-Martin thought that it might have been formed from a bone of a dead Greenland whale, drifted ashore at Cuil Irra.
+It is to be compared with a shuttle of whalebone figured in Boyesen's "History of Norway," and Colonel Wood-Martin thought that it might have been formed from a bone of a dead Greenland whale, drifted ashore at Cuil Irra.
 The head of the larger instrument is like that of the fossilized bone one found in IV.

-"There were also found," during this excavation by Col. Wood-Martin, "a small fragment of flint, a diminutive white stone, a flake of fractured white quartz, a whitish-coloured egg-shaped stone, weighing 0.5 lb, fragments of shells of cockle, mussel, and of the genus Helix, 2 lbs. of calcined bones, two human incisors, one of which was still attached to the jaw, 3 ozs. of bones in an uncalcined state, which might be masses of the cancellous tissue of the head of the femur, or of the os innominatum, as also two (other) human incisors, one of them greatly worn at one side." - Wood-Martin.
+"There were also found," during this excavation by Colonel Wood-Martin, "a small fragment of flint, a diminutive white stone, a flake of fractured white quartz, a whitish-coloured egg-shaped stone, weighing 0.5 lb, fragments of shells of cockle, mussel, and of the genus Helix, 2 lbs. of calcined bones, two human incisors, one of which was still attached to the jaw, 3 ozs. of bones in an uncalcined state, which might be masses of the cancellous tissue of the head of the femur, or of the os innominatum, as also two (other) human incisors, one of them greatly worn at one side."

 "This is also a double circle, and about the same diameter (40 feet) as Twenty two; but the outer circle is nearly destroyed, and the covering of the cromleac is displaced.
-It (the table-stone) measures 13 feet in circumference, 4 feet 4 inches long, and 1 foot 6 ins. thick - Petrie.
+It (the table-stone) measures 13 feet in circumference, 4 feet 4 inches long, and 1 foot 6 inches thick.